Cedar Grove Baptist Church

 Section 2: Regular Meetings

-Regular Members’ Meeting.
-The church shall hold regular members’ meetings once per month, on the 3rd Sunday of the month (following the p.m. service).
-The agenda for the members’ meeting, giving members an opportunity to consider beforehand the items on the agenda.
+4. Regular Members’ Meeting.
+The church shall hold regular members’ meetings once per month, on the 3rd Sunday of the month.
+The agenda for the members’ meeting must be published by the Wednesday prior to the members' meeting, giving members an opportunity to consider beforehand the items on the agenda.
 All items to be added to the agenda must be submitted to the overseers by noon of the Sunday prior to the regular scheduled Sunday members’ meeting.
 The overseers may exclude an item from the agenda if they determine unanimously that the matter would be better handled without bringing the issue before the entire church at a members’ meeting.
-In the event this occurs, the overseers will speak directly to the person making the agenda request, and, if the person desires, they will explain therir decision at the regular members’ meeting.
+In the event this occurs, the overseers will speak directly to the person making the agenda request, and, if the person desires, they will explain their decision at the regular members’ meeting.

 Section 3: Special Meetings.